AppMinds-dev/gen_l10n_utils/README.md

 ## Configuration

-The package requires either `appminds_l10n.yaml` or `al10n.yaml` in your project root:
+The package requires `al10n.yaml` in your project root:

 ```yaml
 default_language: en